The next step in the evolution of completely disregarding that your poi are on fire.

 Mmhmm, that's what a mandrel is.
 We'll now make one out of a toilet paper roll and packing foam.

-Grab your cardboard tube, sheet of packing foam, and some tape.
-The tube I had is 4" tall, which I hope is the standard height for toilet paper where you come from because that's what the rest of the measurements are based on.
-Anyway, take your tube and tape the edge of the foam to it, then wrap it tightly around and around and tape down the end.
+Grab your toilet paper roll, sheet of packing foam, and some tape.
+The roll I had is 4" tall, which I hope is the standard height for toilet paper where you come from because that's what the rest of the measurements are based on.
+Anyway, take your roll and tape the edge of the foam to it, then wrap it tightly around and around and tape down the end.

 Take your printed out knot template and glue it around the mandrel.
 It should wrap around the mandrel just about perfectly (a little overlap or coming up a bit short is ok).

-Take your length of wick and find the centerpoint - this is what you'll place on the mandrel to start the knot.
-You can start anywhere you want on the mandrel as you'll eventually come back to the same place, but I usually start at one of the top bends (A1, for example).
-Just follow the image of the knot, taking care to slip your rope under or over (depending on how it looks in the image) at each point where it crosses itself.
+Take your length of rope wick and cut it in half, taping each end so it doesn't fray.
+Now take one of the halves and find the centerpoint —this is what you'll hold against the mandrel to start the knot.
+You can start anywhere you want on the mandrel as you'll eventually come back to the same spot, but I usually start at one of the top bends (A1, for example).
+Just follow the image of the knot, taking care to slip your rope UNDER or OVER (depending on how it looks in the image) at each point where it crosses itself.

 When you've done all your passes, you should have a little rope sticking out and a lot of slack in the knot to take care of.
-Start a few overlaps away from one end, pull that section tight (not insanely tight, just enough so it will definitely lie flush), move onto the adjacent section, rinse and repeat - allllll the way through all your passes till you reach the other end.
-You should have a beautifully round knot with no slack left.
-Mazeltov!
-Trim the excess rope with some wire cutters/sharp scissors, leaving the end tucked beneath the nearest "under" section (this one section should effectively have an extra pass, but it shouldn't be visible).
+Start at whatever end has the shortest bit of rope sticking out and work away from it, pulling each bit tight (not insanely tight, just enough so it will definitely lie flush).
+Tigthen allllll the way through all your passes till you reach the other end.

 Repeat for poi #2.

-To find the right tether length, the easiest way is to grab a pair of poi that you really like the length of and lay one on the ground with the tether full stretched out.
-Pull the handle up or down the tether until the handle tops and head bottoms are in line.
-(Alternatively, if you don't have a decently-sized poi set to compare to, you can measure from the bottom of your hand to the top part of the shoulder as a good general length for poi.)
-For the second poi, measure it against the first.
+To find the right tether length, the easiest way is to grab a pair of poi that you really like the length of and hold the tether straight up so the tether has no slack and the poi head is resting lightly on the ground.
+Pull the Technora tether up next to it and then adjust the handle up or down the Technora until it's even with the poi you like.
+(Alternatively, if you don't have a nicely sized poi set to compare to, you can measure from the bottom of your hand to the top part of the shoulder for a good general poi length.)

 Once both your poi are sewed and trimmed and frayed, collect your epoxy, cardboard, stirring sticks, and paper towels/wet wipes.
 A pair of tweezers will also be handy if you're adding Velcro.